thedaviddias/Front-End-Performance-Checklist/README.md

     > When you arrived on a website, your device needs to find out where your site lives and which server it needs to connect with.
 Your browser had to contact a DNS server and wait for the lookup complete before fetching the resource (fonts, CSS files...).
 Prefetches and preconnects allow the browser

     *How:*
-    > ⁃ Before prefetching your webfonts, use webpagetest to evaluate your website.
+    > ⁃ Before prefetching your webfonts, use webpagetest to evaluate your website <br>
-    ⁃ Look for teal colored DNS lookups and note the host that are being requested.
+    ⁃ Look for teal colored DNS lookups and note the host that are being requested <br>
-    ⁃ Prefetch your webfonts in your `<head>` and add eventually these hostnames that you should prefetch too.
+    ⁃ Prefetch your webfonts in your `<head>` and add eventually these hostnames that you should prefetch too

     * 📖 [Faster Google Fonts with Preconnect - CDN Planet](https://www.cdnplanet.com/blog/faster-google-webfonts-preconnect/)
     * 📖 [Make Your Site Faster with Preconnect Hints | Viget](https://www.viget.com/articles/make-your-site-faster-with-preconnect-hints/)